huggingface/diffusers/examples/dreambooth/README_sd3.md

 ## Other notes

-We default to the "logit_normal" weighting scheme for the loss following the SD3 paper.
+1. We default to the "logit_normal" weighting scheme for the loss following the SD3 paper.
 Thanks to @bghira for helping us discover that for other weighting schemes supported from the training script, training may incur numerical instabilities.
+2. Thanks to `bghira`, `JinxuXiang`, and `bendanzzc` for helping us discover a bug in how VAE encoding was being done previously.
+This has been fixed in .
+3. Additionally, we now have the option to control if we want to apply preconditioning to the model outputs via a `--precondition_outputs` CLI arg.
+It affects how the model `target` is calculated as well.